code-423n4/2023-12-autonolas/governance/README.md

 - [`solhint`](https://github.com/protofire/solhint) is used for Solidity linting.

-### Github Workflows
+### GitHub Workflows
-The PR process is managed by github workflows, where the code undergoes several steps in order to be verified.
+The PR process is managed by GitHub Workflows, where the code undergoes several steps in order to be verified.
 Those include:
 - code installation
 - running linters